yugabyte/platform-go-client/docs/NodeDetails.md

 NewNodeDetailsWithDefaults instantiates a new NodeDetails object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutoSyncMasterAddrs

+`func (o *NodeDetails) GetAutoSyncMasterAddrs() bool`

+GetAutoSyncMasterAddrs returns the AutoSyncMasterAddrs field if non-nil, zero value otherwise.

+### GetAutoSyncMasterAddrsOk

+`func (o *NodeDetails) GetAutoSyncMasterAddrsOk() (*bool, bool)`

+GetAutoSyncMasterAddrsOk returns a tuple with the AutoSyncMasterAddrs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoSyncMasterAddrs

+`func (o *NodeDetails) SetAutoSyncMasterAddrs(v bool)`

+SetAutoSyncMasterAddrs sets AutoSyncMasterAddrs field to given value.

+### HasAutoSyncMasterAddrs

+`func (o *NodeDetails) HasAutoSyncMasterAddrs() bool`

+HasAutoSyncMasterAddrs returns a boolean if a field has been set.

 ### GetAzUuid